Abandon17-tech/wosfile/README.md

     # with the categories in each record.
     subject_cats.update(rec.get("SC"))

-# Show the five most common subject categories in the data and their number.
+# Show the five most common subject categories in the raw_data and their number.
 print(subject_cats.most_common(5))
 ```